December 21, 2021

 Alexandra was born in Athens two years before the change of the millennium, but now lives in Thessaloniki as a student of the Aristotle University.
 She likes reading books, travelling, drinking countless cups of tea, and talking a bit, (or a lot), more than average.
 She is a perfectionist, a somewhat know-it-all, but she is full of optimism and has plenty of words of consolation.
 She hates waking up late because she claims to be "losing half a day" and is the right person to host a unique surprise party.

-A proud Hufflepuff with a major sweet tooth and extreme curiosity about the world.
-Born and raised in Kilkis, but her imagination has convinced her that she has lived in every corner of the world.
-Spends most of her free time watching TV shows, simultaneously adopting the personality traits and behavior of her favorite characters.
-Her attitude towards life is Fake it till you Make it.
+Born and raised in Kilkis, but her imagination has convinced her that she has lived in many countries around the world.
+Spends most of her free time watching TV shows, while adopting the personality and behavior of her favorite characters.
+The combination of perfectionism and laziness that characterize her will eventually be her destruction.
+Chocolate, wine, coffee and pizza is what she is made of.

 Born a Drama queen, both literally and figuratively.
 Her mind is constantly switching back and forth between Greek, English and Spanish but her heart is set on two things only; iced coffee and books.
 Her Sagittarius nature convinces her that she’s the funniest person alive, but that’s for you to discover!